material-motion/tools/essentials.md

 ### Making major edits

 Create a branch for major edits.
-This will allow you to stage your thoughts in a safe place without being impacted by work going on in the master branch.
+You can create a branch by following these steps:

+- Edit the book of interest.
+- Click the "branch" dropdown in the top right of the GitBook web UI.
+- Select "New branch"
+- Name the branch.

 ## Getting started